Opentrons/Protocols/protocols/1610-CNV/README.md

 4. Set up your deck according to the deck map.
 5. Calibrate your labware, tiprack and pipette using the OT App.
 For calibration tips, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
 6. Hit "Run".
-7. The magnetic deck engages, and the protocol delays 2 minutes for the elution plate contents with beads to incubate on the magnet.
-8. The specified volumes of nuclease-free H2O is transferred to each well of the OA dilution plate using the same tip.
+7. The specified volumes of nuclease-free H2O is transferred to each well of the CNV dilution plate using the same tip.
 The pipette type is automatically selected based on transfer volume.
-9. The specified volumes of elution plate solution are transferred to their corresponding wells on the OA dilution plate using a new tip for each transfer.
-The pipette type is automatically selected based on the transfer volume.
-10. The specified volumes of nuclease-free H2O is transferred to each well of the CNV dilution plate using the same tip.
-The pipette type is automatically selected based on transfer volume.
-11. The specified volumes of OA plate contents are transferred to their corresponding wells on the CNV dilution plate using a new tip for each transfer.
+8. The specified volumes of OA plate contents are transferred to their corresponding wells on the CNV dilution plate using a new tip for each transfer.
 The pipette type is automatically selected based on the transfer volume.

 ### Additional Notes
 Reagent trough setup:
 * nuclease-free H2O: channel 1

 ---